Chetana Nagavajara: Humanities education and Thai higher education

+Alongside his mentors Kurt Wais and Eberhard Lämmert, Nagavajara played a pivotal role in realizing the collegiate system's educational ideal, conceived by ML Pin Malakul, former Minister of Education and former President of Silpakorn University, alongside his young colleagues.

-Nagavajara chaired a working group at Mahidol University that produced a manual recognizing 22 types of academic products in humanities, social science and the arts for the purpose of academic promotion.
+Nagavajara chaired a working group in the field of humanities and social studies, and fine arts at Mahidol University that produced a manual recognizing 22 types of academic products in humanities, social science and the arts for the purpose of academic promotion.
 Released in 2011, the manual provides details and clarity for the interpretation of the Thai Ministry of Education rules for academic promotion of tertiary instructors which were nationally standardized and enacted for the first time in 2007.